loryfelnunez/cc-insights/README.md

 We receive hundreds of submissions and try to evaluate them all in a timely manner.
 We try to get back to all applicants within two or three weeks of submission, but if you have a specific deadline that requires expedited review, you may email us at cc@insightdataengineering.com.

 * *Can tweets in the tweets.txt file be out of order?*
 No, for simplicity you can assume that the incoming tweets are in order.
-Although, tweets from Twiitter API may be out of order sometimes but the testing suite to test your code will have tweets in order.
+Although tweets from Twitter API may be out of order sometimes, the testing suite will test your code with all the tweets in order.

 * *Can hashtags contain unicode characters and how should these be handled?*
 Yes, hashtags can contain unicode characters.
 You should clean hashtags in feature 2 the same way you clean a tweet in feature 1.